top of page

 What training and support can the research community access to guide the adoption and continuing usage of RITHIM-PRAS?

-• Training videos and guidance documentation will be available beginning in early 2023 on the RITHIM website.
+• Training videos and guidance documentation will be available on the RITHIM website.

 • Targeted, guided virtual training sessions will be delivered to the research community for all users of the RITHIM-PRAS platform prior to implementation.
-Sign-up will begin in early 2023 with ongoing sessions available throughout the transition.
+Sign-up will begin prior to launch with ongoing sessions available throughout the transition.

 • Long-term support for RITHIM-PRAS will be available through videos and supplemental training materials or by contacting RITHIM.